liquid-O2/noon-news/README.md

 ## Getting Started

-To get started with Ideaboard, either visit the [Live website](https://noon-news.vercel.app/) or simply clone the repository and install the dependencies:
+To get started with Noon News, either visit the [Live website](https://noon-news.vercel.app/) or simply clone the repository and install the dependencies:

 ```bash